epn-vespa/tutorials/surfaces/HRSC_vs_OMEGA/HRSC_vs_OMEGA-tutorial.md

 access_format LIKE '%application/octet-stream%'
 ~~~~

-* There are 4 results: image cubes acquired on MEx orbits 997 and 998 (with no duplication related to various formats)
+* There are 4 results: image cubes acquired on MEx orbits 997 and 998 (with no duplication due to various formats)
 * We'll now search for HRSC images of these areas

 <img src="img/img1.png" width="600">